Cloud-Architekt/cloud-architekt.github.io/_pages/about.md

 My subject areas are cloud-native, identity and security solutions on Microsoft Cloud platform.<br>
 I am pleased to be a active part of the Azure community and speak at meetups and conferences.<br>
 You'll find also an overview about my sessions (including slides) and engagements on this blog.<br>
-I'm also part of the "Azure Meetup Bonn" and "Cloud Identity Summit" organization team.<br><br>
+I'm also part of the "Azure Meetup Bonn" and "Cloud Identity Summit" organization team.

 In 2020 I was awarded as "Most Valuable Professional" (MVP) in the category "Azure" for my community contributions by Microsoft.<br>
 I was also recognized with the "Most Valuable Mentor" by Microsoft in October 2020.<br><br>